verasv81/DataBase/Laboratory 2/Lab2.md

+# Laboratory work no. 1

+Consist of instaling MS SQL Server 2017, and creating a git repository for Database object.

 # Laboratory work no. 2

-Consist of instaling MS SQL Server 2017, and creating a git repository for Database object.

-# Tasks for Laboratory work no. 2
+Tasks: